d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 *	USER is the name of the user as which the process runs
 *	PID is the unique number of the process.
 This number will later be used to kill or send signals to the process
 *	%CPU and %MEM are the CPU and memory time the process is using
-*	VSZ, the virtual set size, shows the image size of the process in kilobytes
+*	VSZ, the virtual set size, shows the image size of the process in kilobytes (size of memory given to the process)
-*	RSS, the resident set size, shows the size of the process in memory
+*	RSS, the resident set size, shows the size of the process in memory (actual size in use by the process)
 *	START is the time the process started
 *	TIME is the cumulative system time that has been used